SleepinDevil/RemoteWebViewServer/README.md

 # About this fork

-The modifications done in my fork is simple: provide an on-screen Latin Alphabet / English keyboard so I can do some basic keyentries on my ESP32 powered touch display.
+The modifications done in my fork is simple:
+1. Provide an on-screen Latin Alphabet / English keyboard so I can do some basic keyentries on my ESP32 powered touch display.
+2. Create a Packet #6 that can send back the Current URL displayed on the screen back to the Client.
+This is safe to run on the server while the client does not have the code to process Packet #6 because there is a soft failsafe in the ESP32 Client code to ignore unknown packets

+# 1. On-screen Latin Alphabet / English keyboard

 There is literally no setup required on this one, I have been lazy and haven't even put together any ENVIRONMENT variables to enable/disable the keyboard.